 Aging

+One of my main research interests is why the biological aging process is so variable: why do some individuals retain good health into old age, while others experience steeper physical or cognitive declines and die at younger ages?
 I have a longstanding interest in bringing together demographic data from different species to situate human life history patterns in broader evolutionary context, and to improve our understanding of the aging process.

-My current research on aging is funded by a grant from the National Institute on Aging at the National Institutes of Health (1R61AG078529-01).
-This project, which includes key personnel at 6 institutions in the US and Canada and for which I am the lead PI, aims to establish a new animal model system for assessing why individuals age at different rates, using the noninvasive long-term study of wild capuchin monkeys in Costa Rica.
+My current research on aging is funded by a grant from the National Institute on Aging at the National Institutes of Health (1R61AG078529-01).The central aim of the project is to establish a new animal model system for assessing why individuals age at different rates, using the noninvasive long-term study of wild capuchin monkeys in Costa Rica.

 - PIs